clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-18-indicators.md

 ### `EMA`

 This function calculates the Exponential Moving Average (EMA).
-Note that the result is true after you call it `EMA-CYCLE` in a row.
+Note that the result is `true` after you call the `EMA-CYCLE` in a row.

 (Assocated parameter: `EMA-CYCLE`, by default, 20)